 One of the most exciting aspects of Müpa Budapest's performances of Wagnerian works is the relationship between permanence and change.
 Although the concept behind the productions has always been a mature one, over the years the Ring has been rejuvenated within the framework of a constant idea and reborn in the details.
 Another permanent feature is the conducting method - one combining humanism with perfectionism - of music director Ádám Fischer.
 Nevertheless, it is precisely this characteristic ...exigency of his that helps him find new aspects to bring to the surface from the work's inexhaustible riches each year.
 Also offering a thrilling mixture of permanence and change, of course, are the shifts in emphasis that result from trying out new singers in various roles each year and retaining past veterans in others.
-This year's production will feature American heldentenor Daniel Brenna as Siegmund.
-As in Das Rheingold, Wotan will be portrayed by the versatile Polish bass-baritone Tomasz Konieczny.
-This year's Ring offers the opportunity for an interesting experience by having the rebellious Amazon Brünnhilde sung by Sweden's Iréne Theorin at one of the performances and by Briton Catherine Foster at the other, a chance to compare the two sopranos' singing styles and approaches to the role.
+This year's production will feature Daniel Brenna as Siegmund.
+This year's Ring offers the opportunity for an interesting experience by having the rebellious Amazon Brünnhilde sung by Allison Oakes at one of the performances and by Catherine Foster at the other, and in similar fashion, the versatile bass-baritone Tomasz Konieczny portraying Wotan at the first performance and the outstanding Egils Silins at the second, providing a chance to compare the performers' different singing styles and approaches to the roles.
 Playing Fricka as a worthy partner to Wotan in the great marital dispute in the second movement will be Atala Schöck.

 Presented by: Müpa Budapest